FontanAngela/FontanAngela/publications.md

 # Publications #

+The research on government formation processes in parliamentary democracies (see paper [A signed network perspective on the government formation process in parliamentary democracies](https://www.nature.com/articles/s41598-021-84147-3)) has been given attention on the LiU university's homepage, see [Forming a government – how long will it take?](https://liu.se/en/news-item/hur-lang-tid-tar-det-att-bilda-regering-efter-ett-val).

 ## PhD Thesis ##
 > **A. Fontan**, Collective decision-making on networked systems in presence of antagonistic interactions, Linköping Studies in Science and Technology.
 Dissertations, No. 2166, 2021.
 [[DiVA](http://liu.diva-portal.org/smash/record.jsf?pid=diva2%3A1585664&dswid=-8741)]